ibm-cloud-docs/vpc/block_storage_is_faq.md

 IOPS is measured based on a load profile of 16 KB blocks with random 50% read and 50% writes.
 Workloads that differ from this profile might experience reduced performance.
 If you use a smaller block size, maximum IOPS can be obtained but throughput is less.
 For information, see
 [How block size affects performance](/docs/vpc?topic=vpc-capacity-performance#how-block-size-affects-performance).

-### What performance latency can I expect from {{site.data.keyword.block_storage_is_short}}?
+### What typical network performance should I expect between my compute instances and the block storage service?
 {: faq}
 {: #faq-block-storage-17}

-Target latency within the storage is less than 1 millisecond.
 Block storage is connected to compute instances on a shared network, so the exact performance latency depends on the network traffic within a specific timeframe.
+Target latency for a 16KB block size volume is under 1 millisecond for random reads and under 2 milliseconds for writes.
+For more performance metrics you can expect for your storage volumes and compute instances, see [Storage-compute performance metrics](/docs/vpc?topic=vpc-capacity-performance#storage-performance-metrics).

+### What mechanisms are used to avoid data storage contention?
+{: faq}
+{: #faq-block-storage-17a}

+Data storage contention is a common issue when multiple instances compete for access to the same block storage volume. {{site.data.keyword.block_storage_is_short}} uses rate limiting at the hypervisor for optimal bandwidth between the hypervisor and block storage service.
+As a result, latency is guaranteed to be less than 1 millisecond for random reads and under 2 milliseconds for writes for a typical 16K block size.
+Latency outside these metrics might indicate a problem on the client side.
+For additional typical performance benchmarks, see[Storage-compute performance metrics](/docs/vpc?topic=vpc-capacity-performance#storage-performance-metrics).

 ## Data security and encryption questions